Admissions

 • School of Choice affects where your student can participate in sports.
 All students attending WIMA can participate in any sport the Ypsilanti Middle School Offers.
 WIMA offers a wide variety of extra curricular activities (located on the Clubs page) that are available to all students regardless of their home district.

-Do I need to register my child with the Ypsilanti middle school if we want to attend WIMA?
+Do I need to register my child with the Ypsilanti Middle School if we want to attend WIMA?

 WIHI: